-The aims of the Cancer Research Seed Funding Award are to:
+The aims of the Cancer Survivorship Seed Funding Award are to:

-- Support activities necessary to evolve an existing research project, or stimulate a new research project, to a point where it can be considered competitive for leveraging large-scale extramural funding. - Support the career development of the researcher. - Foster national and international collaborations to promote cancer research innovation in the Republic of Ireland. - Create meaningful impact for people who are affected by cancer by furthering the cancer research knowledge base, examining current clinical care practices or policies, and contributing to future policy or service provision.
+- a) Support activities necessary to evolve an existing research project, or stimulate a new research project, to a point where it can be considered competitive for leveraging large-scale extramural funding. - b) Support the career development of the researcher. - c) Foster national and international collaborations to promote cancer research innovation in the Republic of Ireland. - d) Create meaningful impact for people who are affected by cancer by furthering the cancer research knowledge base in an area of unmet need, examining current clinical care practices or policies, and contributing to future policy or service provision.

-The objectives of the Cancer Research Seed Funding Award are to stimulate research development, inform policy, and advance cancer service provision.
+The objectives of the Cancer Survivorship Seed Funding Award are to stimulate research development, inform policy, and advance cancer service provision.
 As such, to demonstrate the sustainability of the proposed research, it is expected that at least one of the following will occur within 12 months of the completion of the seed funding period:

-- a) Advance research capability a competitive proposal for a sizable research project will be submitted to an external funding organisation. - b) Inform social, economic, and political policy a policy document likely to significantly impact cancer care, services, relevant laws, or strategic government policy will be completed. - c) Further cancer service provision at local and national levels- a cancer service evaluation technical report/monograph will be completed with guidance on service improvement and its operationalisation locally and nationally.
+- a) Advance research capability- a competitive proposal for a sizable research project will be submitted to an external funding organisation. - b) Inform social, economic, and political policy- a policy document likely to significantly impact cancer care, services, relevant laws, or strategic government policy will be completed. - c) Further cancer service provision at local and national levels- a cancer service evaluation technical report/monograph will be completed with guidance on service improvement and its operationalisation locally and nationally.